michalvankodev/copy-issue-labels/README.md

 This workflow will copy labels from the linked issue for the opened PR.

-Github issues can link other issues and this linkin is done automatically whenever PR mentions one of the keywords for automated workflows.
+Github issues can link other issues and this linking is done automatically whenever PR mentions one of the keywords for automated workflows.
 [See documentation](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

 ```yml
 on: